Film Spoilers and

 Doniphon had done so to sacrificially protect the love of his life Hallie (Vera Miles) from heartbreak (knowing Stoddard would die in a face-off), and also for the greater good of the territory poised for statehood.
 However, Doniphon turned bitter and burned his own house down which was planned to be the residence for his bride-to-be Hallie.

-Ugolin Hung Himself Because Manon Didn't Love Him; Cesar Was Jean De Florette's Father; Cesar Died and Left Everything to Manon
+Set 10 Years After the First Film, Jean de Florette (1986), Ugolin Hung Himself Because Manon Didn't Love Him; Ironically, Wealthy Landowner Cesar Soubeyran Learned That He Was Jean De Florette's Father; Guilt-Ridden Cesar Died and Left Everything to Manon - His Natural Grand-Daughter

 Marnie Suffered Severe Mental and Sexual Problems (and the Fear of the Color Red) Due to Self-Defensively Killing One of Her Prostitute Mother's Sailor Clients When She Was a Child

-After the revelation about the murder, the mother also confessed her love for Marnie, and described how her daughter had been conceived at the age of 15.
-She wanted the basketball sweater of a boy named Billy, and allowed him to have sex with her: "Billy said that if I let him, I could have the sweater.
-So I let him."
+After the revelation about the murder, the mother described how her daughter had been conceived at the age of 15.
+She wanted the basketball sweater of a boy named Billy, and allowed him to have sex with her ("Billy said that if I let him, I could have the sweater.
+So I let him"), but afterwards when she became pregnant, he abandoned her.
+She confessed her love for Marnie:

 Greatest Movie Plot Twists, Spoilers and Surprise Endings